 Very often, TMJ is associated with clenching and/or grinding of the teeth.
 People can clench or grind their teeth when awake, but more often do so involuntarily in their sleep.
 Some people do not know that they do this, though the dentist may note some wear and tear on the teeth of those that do.
-One can generate very strong forces through the muscles during sleep that are almost impossible to emulate when awake—this causes soreness of the muscles and joint especially if the forces are repeated every night over time.
-TMJ is also more likely if the upper and lower teeth do not fit perfectly together—this puts more stress on the joint during chewing.
+We can generate very strong forces through the muscles during sleep that are almost impossible to emulate when awake — this causes soreness of the muscles and joint especially if the forces are repeated every night over time.
+TMJ is also more likely a diagnosis if the upper and lower teeth do not fit perfectly together — this puts more stress on the joint when you chew.

 Like any arthritis, TMJ arthritis is also more common with age, especially if arthritis elsewhere is present.
 People with soft-tissue disorders like fibromyalgia can also be prone to TMJ problems.

-Because tooth-clenching behavior (both awake and asleep) is more common in times of stress, clinicians notice that patients who present with TMJ problems are often going through a particularly stressful period of time.
+Because tooth-clenching behavior (both awake and asleep) is more common in times of stress, BergerHenry ENT doctors notice that patients who present with TMJ problems are often going through a particularly stressful period in life.

-The most important part of getting better is getting the proper diagnosis from a TMJ Doctor in one of our Philadelphia offices.
+The most important part of getting better is getting the proper diagnosis from a TMJ Doctor in one of our Philadelphia ENT locations.
 TMJ must be differentiated from ear infections and other problems with the neck.
 This can usually be done with a thorough physical exam and hearing test.
 Once the diagnosis is made, TMJ treatment does NOT involve the use of antibiotics or require special scans or x-rays, though scans may be used to differentiate TMJ from other causes of neck pain.
 NSAID medications, warm packs and soft foods are the mainstays of treatment for simple flare-ups that may be related to a stressful life event.
-However, recurrent or chronic troubles may benefit from addressing other underlying issues such as tooth grinding or dental malocclusion; this can be achieved with oral appliances to decrease grinding and protect the teeth and joints.
-Spasm and/or tension in the jaw and neck muscles can be addressed by techniques such as physical therapy.
-For severe flares, anti-inflammatory steroids and/or muscle relaxant medications may be prescribed.
+However, recurrent or chronic TMJ may benefit from addressing other underlying issues such as tooth grinding or dental malocclusion which can be treated with oral appliances to decrease grinding and to protect the teeth and joints.
+Spasm and/or tension in the jaw and neck muscles can be treated with techniques such as physical therapy.
+For severe flare-ups, anti-inflammatory steroids and/or muscle relaxant medications may be prescribed.

-If you have ear pain, normal hearing and no ear drainage or history of previous ear infections, it is likely that you have TMJ!
-You can make an appointment with BergerHenry ENT to confirm a proper diagnosis and get on the road to feeling better.
+If you have ear pain, normal hearing and no ear drainage or history of previous ear infections, there’s a good chance that TMJ is the culprit.
+You can schedule an appointment with BergerHenry ENT TMJ doctors to confirm a proper diagnosis and get on the road to feeling better again.